Component:

 Solution 1:

-Okay, the easiest solution here is to not link the image.
-In this scenario, the product image is redundant and doesn’t need to be described, so an empty alt attribute is appropriate.
-And because it’s best to reduce your links, it’s even better if the only part linked is the CTA link.
-This way, you are only getting intentional clicks for the link, which means your metrics will also be cleaner.
+And because it’s best to reduce your links, you’ll want to link only the CTA.This way, you are only getting intentional clicks for the link, which means your metrics will also be cleaner.
 It’s also worth noting here that this has been a transition that websites have made to support accessibility.
 Pay attention next time you’re scrolling and see how often you run into an unlinked image – it’s becoming more common.

 Solution 2: